-Program Name Objective Description/Action Timeframe for 2023- 2031 HE Responsibility Potential Funding Goal 1: An increa and services.
-Goal 1: An increase in the quantity and diversity of housing options, focusing on active nodes, and walkable neighborhoods with amenities and services.
-1.1: Zoning Ordinance Update Update the Zoning Ordinance as needed to fully accommodate the City's 6th Cycle RHNA and make other amendments as necessary to address governmental constraints as identified in the Housing Constraints Analysis and/or necessary updates in compliance with State law. a.
+Program Name Objective Description/Action Timeframe for 2023- 2031 HE Responsibility Potential Funding Goal 1: An increa and services. se in the quantity and di versity of housing options, focusing on ac tive nodes, and walkable ne eighborhoods with amenities 1.1: Zoning Ordinance Update Update the Zoning Ordinance as needed to fully accommodate the City's 6th Cycle RHNA and make other amendments as necessary to address governmental constraints as identified in the Housing Constraints Analysis and/or necessary updates in compliance with State law. a.
 Add provisions for Low-Barrier Navigation Centers in compliance with AB 101 (2019) b.
 Add provisions for Employee Housing in compliance with Health and Safety Code, § 17000 et seq) c.
 Add provisions to allow mobilehome parks in all residential zones in compliance with Government Code 65852.7 d.
 Complete a review of development standards in one or more zoning districts and modify standards to address feasibility constraints.
 Reviewed development standards could include open area, parking (including parking for 100% affordable housing projects), TDM, and other standards that may create constraints on development.
 Adopt zoning updates needed for any sites included in the sites inventory and to address governmental constraints by December 31, 2025 Consider updated standards by December 31, 2025.
-Adopt zoning updates on annually as necessary to respond to future changes in State law Planning Division General Fund 1.2 Community Sites for Housing Allow affordable housing on non-profit, religious and community assembly sites to increase housing capacity on community-minded sites Update the Zoning Ordinance to allow multifamily affordable housing in the R1 district when constructed in conjunction with non-profit religious and community assembly uses on large sites.
+Adopt zoning updates on annually as necessary to respond to future changes in State law Planning Division General Fund 1.2 Community Sites for Housing Allow affordable housing on non- profit, religious and community assembly sites to increase housing capacity on community-minded sites Update the Zoning Ordinance to allow multifamily affordable housing in the R1 district when constructed in conjunction with non-profit religious and community assembly uses on large sites.
 By December 31, 2025 Planning Division General Fund

-Program Name Objective Description/Action Timeframe for 2023- 2031 HE Responsibility Potential Funding 1.3 Conservation of Units Conserve multi-family development in R1 and R2 districts where there is currently non-conforming density of residential units.
+Program Name Objective Description/Action Timeframe for 2023- 2031 HE Responsibility Potential Funding 1.3 Conservation of Units Conserve multi-family development in R1 and R2 districts where there is currently non- conforming density of residential units.
 Update the Zoning Ordinance to allow replacement of non-conforming multifamily development in the R1 and R2 districts.
 By December 31, 2025 Planning Division General Fund 1.4: Accessory Dwelling Units and Junior Accessory Dwelling Units Monitor and collect data on ADU and JADU construction and provide resources to homeowners. a.
 Track the number of ADUs/JADUs proposed and constructed. b.
 Develop an ADU/JADU Monitoring Survey to collect data during the building permit application process (e.g. occupancy status and rent levels at time of occupancy) in order to accurately report income level for APRs and/or lead to future process improvements. c.
-Update the ADU webpage with current resources (e.g. educational tools and public information).
-Tracking is ongoing ADU survey by Jan 2024 Webpage updates, by June 2023 and ongoing Planning Division General Fund 1.5: Density Bonus Review and approve projects consistent with the State Density Bonus Law and its local provisions Continue to implement the requirements in the density bonus ordinance for Density Bonus projects that offers bonuses for the provision of affordable housing, depending on the amount and type of subsidized housing provided, consistent with the revised Government Code 65915.
+Update the ADU webpage with current resources (e.g. educational tools and public information). proposed and constructed. b.
+Develop an ADU/JADU Monitoring Survey to collect data during the building permit application process (e.g. occupancy status and rent levels at time of occupancy) in order to accurately report income level for APRs and/or lead to future process improvements. c.
+Update the ADU webpage with current resources (e.g. educational ADU survey by Jan 2024 Webpage updates, by June 2023 and ongoing General Fund 1.5: Density Bonus Review and approve projects consistent with the State Density Bonus Law and its local provisions Continue to implement the requirements in the density bonus ordinance for Density Bonus projects that offers bonuses for the provision of affordable housing, depending on the amount and type of subsidized housing provided, consistent with the revised Government Code 65915.
 Ongoing Planning Division General Fund